-The Host Committee will designate a Media PR rep to work in consultation with RC's Media PR consultant to create awareness and provide general event information to the Media.

-Ringette Canada will provide the platform for the event website, online results system and access to the ringette.ca network.
+The Host Committee will designate a Media PR rep to work in consultation with the Communications, Engagement & Marketing Director to create awareness and provide general event information to the Media.
+Ringette Canada may provide the platform for the event website, online results system and access to the ringette.ca network.

-All external communications must be provided in both official languages (press releases, website postings, etc.).
+All external communications must be provided in both official languages (press releases, website postings, etc).